syncfusion-content/wpf-docs/wpf/Maps/Bubbles.md

 # Bubbles in WPF Maps (SfMap)

-Bubbles in the Maps control represent the under-bound data values of the map.
+Bubbles in the [WPF Maps](https://www.syncfusion.com/wpf-controls/map) control represent the under-bound data values of the map.
 Bubbles are scattered throughout map shapes that contain bound values.

 Bubbles are included when data binding is set as mentioned above and the BubbleMarkerSetting is set.